thecr7guy2/DutchInquire/README.md

 3. Enter your query in the provided text box.
 4. Click "Ask Now" to receive the analysis.

-## Prompt tha GEMINI PRO Vision uses
+## Prompt that GEMINI PRO Vision uses
-GPT-4 was used to generate a detailed input_prompt.
+GPT-4 was used to generate a detailed input prompt.

 ```bash